-£600 off the Sony AG8 is a 'Cheap' OLED TV pre-Black Friday bargain
+£600 off the Sony AG8 is a 'cheap' OLED TV pre-Black Friday bargain

-OLED TVs usually come at a premium, and if one brand's sets retain their value longer than others, its Sony.
-So it's a welcome pre-Black Friday surprise today to see the Sony AG8 OLED 4K TV, one of the company's high-end OLED sets, getting a significant price cut.
+OLED TVs usually come at a premium, and if one brand's sets retain their value longer than others, it's Sony.
+So it's a welcome pre-Black Friday surprise to see the Sony AG8 OLED 4K TV, one of the company's high-end OLED sets, getting a significant price cut.

 Both the 65-inch and 55-inch Sony AG8 OLED TVs are marked down on John Lewis at the moment, representing a £600 saving on the larger model and a £500 saving on the 55-inch screen: